Flash STU: Fast Spectral Transform Units: Acknowledgements

 \section{Acknowledgements}

 We thank Naman Agarwal, Xinyi Chen, and Daniel Suo for helpful conversations.
-Isabel Liu, Windsor Nguyen, Yagiz Devre and Evan Dogariu were funded in part by Elad Hazan's grants from the Office of Naval Research and the National Science Foundation.
-We would like to give special thanks to Princeton Research Computing\footnote{\url{https://researchcomputing.princeton.edu/}} and Princeton Language and Intelligence\footnote{\url{https://pli.princeton.edu/}} (PLI) for supplying us with the compute required for making our experiments possible.
+The authors were funded in part by Elad Hazan's grants from the Office of Naval Research and the National Science Foundation.
+We would like to give special thanks to Princeton Research Computing\footnote{\url{https://researchcomputing.princeton.edu/}} and Princeton Language and Intelligence\footnote{\url{https://pli.princeton.edu/}} (PLI) for supplying us with the compute that makes our experiments possible.

-\section{Spectral filters}
+\subsection{Spectral filters}

 Following~\cite{agarwal2023spectral}, we construct spectral filters by extracting the top $K$ eigenvectors from the Hankel matrix:

 These top $K$ eigenvectors are then scaled by their corresponding eigenvalues, each raised to the $\frac{1}{4}$-th power.
 These scaled eigenvectors serve as our spectral filters and are used to convolve inputs into the spectral basis.